Moveable Feast: Evolving Industry Events to Bring More to the Table

 Industry Forecast: Sunny Skies Ahead for Return of Trade Shows and Conferences

-Marc Heron, senior vice president of strategy at Sparks, an event production company, thinks 2022 will be “a very strong year for the events industry,” with the integration of live virtual formats playing a key part and COVID-19 safety protocols remaining top of mind.
+Marc Heron, senior vice president of strategy at Sparks, an event production company, thinks it will be “a very strong year for the events industry,” with the integration of live virtual formats playing a key part and COVID-19 safety protocols remaining top of mind.
 “COVID is not going away,” he asserted.
 “We are learning to live with it.
 Mandatory vaccination and testing are keeping the event industry moving forward and opening up.
 Most brands, clients, agencies and show organizers realize the importance of complying with CDC guidelines and protecting attendees as best they can.
 This will continue for some time.”

 Though industry events may have smaller footprints going forward, with more contactless digital options and virtual integrations, one thing remains certain: the need for in-person engagement and in-real-life event experiences.